Spinodal: Criterion

 For binary solutions, the thermodynamic criterion which defines the spinodal curve is that the second derivative of free energy with respect to density or some composition variable is zero.

 Critical point

 Extrema of the spinodal in a temperature vs composition plot coincide with those of the binodal curve, and are known as critical points.
+The spinodal itself can be thought of as a line of pseudocritical points, with the correlation function taking a scaling form with non-classical critical exponents.
+Strictly speaking, a spinodal is defined as a mean field theoretic object.
+As such, the spinodal does not exist in real systems, but one can extrapolate to infer the existence of a pseudospinodal that exhibits critical-like behavior such as critical slowing down.

 Isothermal liquid-liquid equilibria

 In the case of ternary isothermal liquid-liquid equilibria, the spinodal curve (obtained from the Hessian matrix) and the corresponding critical point can be used to help the experimental data correlation process.